In a Dark, Dark Room and Other Scary Stories

 In a Dark, Dark Room and Other Scary Stories is a collection of horror stories, poems and urban legends retold for children by Alvin Schwartz and illustrator Dirk Zimmer.
 It was published as part of the I Can Read! series in 1984.
-In 2017 the book was re-released with illustrations by Spanish freelance illustrator Victor Rivas.
-The book contains seven works: "The Teeth", "In the Graveyard", "The Green Ribbon", "In a Dark, Dark Room", "The Pirate", and "The Ghost of John".
+In 2017, the book was re-released with illustrations by Spanish freelance illustrator Victor Rivas.
+The book contains seven works: "The Teeth", "In the Graveyard", "The Green Ribbon", "In a Dark, Dark Room", "The Night it Rained", "The Pirate" and "The Ghost of John".